Private Equity

 Considerations Include:

-• Financial Risks: Analyze company leverage, liquidity, and sensitivity to market fluctuations.
+• Financial Risks: Analyze the company's leverage, liquidity, and sensitivity to market fluctuations.
 Develop strategies to mitigate these risks, such as conservative debt structures or flexible financing arrangements.

-• Operational Risks: Evaluate potential disruptions in supply chains, technology vulnerabilities, or customer concentration risks.
+• Operational Risks: Assess potential disruptions to supply chains, technology vulnerabilities, and customer concentration risks.
 Develop operational contingency plans to address identified vulnerabilities.

 • Regulatory and Market Risks: Consider risks arising from regulatory changes, compliance issues, or market volatility.
 Proactively anticipate these risks and outline concrete actions to minimize their impact.

-Clearly outlining the investment rationale and providing a robust valuation framework demonstrates rigorous thinking and enhances confidence.
+Clearly outlining the investment rationale and providing a robust valuation framework demonstrates rigorous thinking and enhances confidence in the investment.
 It validates why the investment represents an attractive opportunity relative to alternative options.

 Components of investment rationale include: